casey-e/ivneuro/CONTRIBUTING.md

 ## Acknowledgments

 We genuinely appreciate your willingness to contribute to ivneuro.
-Your input helps us improve the package and support the neuroscientific community, and credit will always be given.
+Your input helps us improve the package and support the neuroscientific community.

 Thank you for considering contributing, and we look forward to collaborating with you!